xcart/xcart-docs/_pages/kb_en/orders/order_returns/managing_OR.md

 order: 110
 published: true
 ---
-A possibility to submit an order return is added to X-Cart core by the {% link "Order Returns" ref_30bVFfXt %}.
+A possibility to submit an order return is added to X-Cart core by the {% link "Order Returns" ref_30bVFfXt %} addon.
 So if you need to process order returns make sure the relevant addon is {% link "installed and enabled" ref_5JucPxO8 %}.

 {% toc %}